sefk/sefk.github.io/posts/dups.md

 I did a data cleanup over the weekend.
 I doubt this is interesting for anyone else, I just wanted to capture my own notes.

 Our family photos are stored up in Google Photos.
-We have over 100k photos that take up >0.5TB.
+We have about 100k photos and short movies that take up 0.5TB.
 I wanted to back up to [local storage][s], but also I liked the idea of trying the [mdisc][md] format for long-term storage.

 I ran [Takeout][t] and unzipped everything.
 I was surprised to see so many duplicates.
 Some are copies in the same folders with suffixes